 Engineers are different

 Engineers and technicians are usually good tinkerers.
 Technically gifted people impress with accuracy, attention to detail, perseverance and bite in what they like to do.
-Construct, produce and develop are her specialty.
+Construction, production and development are their specialties.

 On the other hand, engineers and technicians often have an above-average need for learning and developing in their personal ability to communicate and handle conflict as well as sales and customer orientation and, in particular, in the area of employee leadership.

-Special system dynamics do the rest, some things work quite differently in development and production worlds – such as Topics such as leadership culture and leadership development.
+Special system dynamics do the rest.
+Some things work quite differently in development and production – topics like leadership culture and leadership development.

 “Engineers are different – our approach is as well!”